The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • Explanation: "Akwu" denotes something that is stationary or stable, it symbolizes steadiness or a lack of movement.

-• Explanation: In Afa, "Atụrụkpa" can refer to Europeans or cloth, symbolizing foreign influences or materials.
+• Explanation: In Afa, "Aturukpa" can refer to Europeans or cloth or Udo, symbolizing foreign influences on a situation.

 5. Ete